salesforcecli/plugin-packaging/README.md

     validation reduces the time it takes to create a new package version, but you can promote only validated package versions.
 Skipping validation can suppress important errors that can surface at a later stage.
 You can specify skip validation or code coverage, but not both.
 Code coverage is calculated during validation.

+  --async-validation Return a new package version before completing package validations.

+  Specifying async validation returns the package version earlier in the process, allowing you to install and test the new version right away.
+If your development team is using continuous integration (CI) scripts, async validation can reduce your overall CI run time.

   --uninstall-script=<value>  Uninstall script name; applies to managed packages only.